SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Slicing</h3>

 Slicing is extracting a subset of elements from a data structure.
-Slicing is most commonly performed on arrays or strings.
+Slicing is most commonly performed on linear collections or strings.
 In most cases, omitting the start defaults to 0, and omitting the end defaults to the maximum value (last element/slength) In general, using a negative index for step will reverse the thing.